gaborcs/lambda-terminal/README.md

 | _ -> False
 ```
 The wildcard pattern matches everything like a variable would, but it doesn't introduce a variable binding (you can't refer to `_` like you could to a variable, `_` would mean a typed hole when used as an expression).
-The wildcard pattern useful because you can see at a glance that the value won't be used, even in a more complex expression.
+The wildcard pattern is useful because you can see at a glance that the value won't be used, even in a complex expression.

 Try the `isZero` function to prove to yourself that it's correct.
 You may notice that it only accepts `Integer`s.